Behavioral Interview Prep

 Tell me about yourself.

-More recently, in 2017 I co-founded Regard where, after a year of customer research, we decided to develop AI copilot to help physicians write their clinical notes.
-For context, clinical notes play a doubly critical role in healthcare: beyond communication between healthcare practitioners, clinical notes are the source of truth for healthcare provider reimbursement.
+More recently, in 2017 I co-founded Regard where, after a year of customer research, we decided to develop an AI copilot to help physicians write their clinical notes.
+For context, clinical notes play a doubly critical role in healthcare: beyond communication between healthcare practitioners, clinical notes are the source of truth for healthcare provider’s revenue cycle.
 Hospital billing departments employ teams of coders to translate clinical notes into billing codes which can then be submitted to health insurers.
 If something isn’t in the note or if it’s underdocumented it can’t be billed for.
 The burden of documentation falls on physicians, and there’s often tension between clinical care, reimbursement, and physician time constraints.
 Recognizing this, we built an application which physicians could use via their EMR: it fetched patient data, diagnosed common conditions from that data, and then provided up-to-date documentation that the physician could build off of.

 I was the technical co-founder, responsible initially for working as an IC to build the software, operations, and cloud infrastructure.
 I set the technical direction, e.g. using SMART on FHIR for hospital integrations, building on AWS, etc. and worked with hospital IT teams to integrate with their EMR.
 As Regard moved through its lifecycle as a company my role also progressed, from an IC to an Engineering Manager to a CTO managing managers.
 Along that path I grew the company’s engineering practices, worked as hiring manager for various technical roles, helped design scalable systems, and worked with vendors where appropriate to out-source solutions like error management.
 To keep patient data secure and up to regulatory standards we developed a HIPAA compliant solution and had a SOC2 audit of our stack.
 In 2023 I buit chatbot into our application so physicians could ask it questions about their patient.

 After seven years, I stepped back to focus on IC work and acute family health needs.
 My most recent work was with NeuroFlow, a digital health company that presents patients with surveys on physician request.
-My role was to help develop a routing layer where messages could be sent bidirectionally between the NeuroFlow application and the EMR via Redox.
+There, my role was to help develop a routing layer where messages could be sent bidirectionally between the NeuroFlow application and the EMR via Redox.
 This work kept me sharp while giving me flexibility.

 I’m now looking for a full-time IC role—ideally one where I can bring my experience building compliant, scalable healthcare systems to bear at greater scale, especially where generative AI is in play.